 It is common to ask to a new encounter “which are the specialties from where your homeland?”
 Someone will answer “a kind of pasta”, another will say “a liquor”, people from Ticino have “everything that lays under the Ticino Brand”.
 Vanini uses the Ticino Brand for the mustard of vegetables produced for Migros.

 The brand of origin must, therefore, fulfill two fundamental tasks: 1) from one side it must avoid that one producer damages the Country of origin of the product, hence the other producers 2) it is fantastic, and also very “democratic”, marketing tool: the big ones help the little ones.

 Minor producers rely on their territory as a major marketing tool: they benefit from the virtuous production ecosystem of other businesses and they are interested in producing in the country of origin of the recipe.
 If Vanini produces its marrons glacés in Ukraine, or if one day the name was modified, losing its Italian linguistic origin, everything would change.
 If, for example, the name turned into “Vaninonsky”, the reliability of the brand would be much different.

 Do you remember the blue mozzarella cheese “typical” from the city of Caserta?
-Every newspaper featured pictures of the blue mozzarella cheese, which was the effect of a particular mould.
+Every newspaper featured pictures of the blue mozzarella cheese, which was the effect of a particular mold.
 In the first place the damage was attributed to some “tricky games” of the local producers, but the information was soon rectified.
-In fact, that mozzarella cheese had been produced in Germany with improper proceedings and ingredients, but worst of all it had been labelled as if it actually came from Caserta.
+In fact, that mozzarella cheese had been produced in Germany with improper proceedings and ingredients, but worst of all it had been labeled as if it actually came from Caserta.

-The image damage was enormous as the consumers have a long-term memory and people make often confusion, have other things in mind and, as a result, remember only a newspaper title but not the contents of an article.
+The image damage was enormous as the consumers have a long-term memory and people make often confusion, have other things in mind, and, as a result, remember only a newspaper title but not the contents of an article.